Russian court issues arrest warrant for Ukraine far-right head for terrorism

-MOSCOW (Reuters) - A Russian court issued an arrest warrant for Ukrainian far-right leader Dmytro Yarosh in absentia on Wednesday on charges of inciting terrorism, a symbolic move in support of Moscow’s argument that “extremists” stole power in neighboring Ukraine.
+MOSCOW, March 12 (Reuters) - A Russian court issued an arrest warrant for Ukrainian far-right leader Dmytro Yarosh in absentia on Wednesday on charges of inciting terrorism, a symbolic move in support of Moscow’s argument that “extremists” stole power in neighbouring Ukraine.

 Russian news agencies said Moscow’s Basmanny District Court ruled that Yarosh, one of the most influential leaders of the protest movement which ousted leader Viktor Yanukovich, should be arrested for making “public calls for terrorist and extremist activities via the media”.